Playing detective in the heart of Chinatown

 One Sunday afternoon, I get reacquainted with the district by taking part in the Chinatown Puzzle Hunt.
 It was launched last month by Monster Day Tours in collaboration with local game design company Ransack.

-The two-and-a-half-hour hunt, called The King’s Feast, combines an outdoor escape-room experience with a real-life role-playing game.
+The 21/2-hour hunt, called The King's Feast, combines an outdoor escape-room experience with a real-life role-playing game.

 Participants play detective and solve a number of puzzles with clues that engage with their surroundings as they move around Chinatown.